scottishgovernment/tradingnation.mygov.scot/_site-furniture/accessibility.md

 ## Feedback

-If you have any trouble using mygov.scot, please <a href="https://www.mygov.scot/give-feedback/">contact us</a> and let us know.
+If you have any trouble using mygov.scot, please [contact us](https://www.mygov.scot/give-feedback/) and let us know.